How Americans feel about crime can have a big impact on politics

-Nearly 7% of Black Chicago natives report having been shot by age 40, a newly released survey found.LEARN MORE
+Bank robberies are considered a federal crime, but robbing someone at most ATMs is not.
+Lawmakers say criminals are taking advantage of this loophole.LEARN MORE

-How Americans feel about investing in addressing crime and public safety can be crucial in electing government and local officials.
+Over the last 50 years, at least one in four Americans said they feel like crime is worse than the year before.

 From political ads to local news, Americans hear a lot about crime.
-Over the last 50 years, at least 1 in 4 Americans said they feel like crime is worse than the year before.
+Over the last 50 years, at least one in four Americans said they feel like crime is worse than the year before.
 But nationally, violent crime rates have been going down for decades.

 There are some exceptions.
 FBI crime data shows a spike in homicides and aggravated assaults from 2019 to 2020.
 But overall, violent crime has been trending down since the early 1990s.
 However, that hasn't stopped Americans from worrying.